-Movavi offers two different versions of its editor: Movavi Video Editor and Movavi Video Editor Plus.
+Movavi used to offer two different versions of its editor: Movavi Video Editor and Movavi Video Editor Plus.
 However, only the Plus version remains, which is fine, since it had a better interface and several additional features, plus updates and faster processing.

 The software is easy enough to use that even beginners won’t take long to figure it out.
 There are lots of tutorials and user guides available and support is available via webform should you need it.

 This app boast a large suite of editing features including crop, rotation, pan, zoom, trimming, deshake, transitions, filters, animated titles, intros, picture-in-picture, stickers, callouts, and effects.
 There’s also a built-in video recorder, as well as a voice recorder and screen recorder.
 You can choose from 14 interface languages including German and Japanese.

-Additional features of the Plus tool include slow mo, reverse, animation, timeline markers, background changes, and other special effects such as stabilization and picture-in-picture support.
+Additional features include slow mo, reverse, animation, timeline markers, background changes, and other special effects such as stabilization and picture-in-picture support.
 There’s even a built-in effects store in case you’d like even more customization options.